nigelloke/ROS1_Portfolio/README.md

 ![Static Badge](https://img.shields.io/badge/OS-Ubuntu%2018.04-blue)

 ## Overview
 In this project, teams are assigned to design an arena and explore the mapping and navgation capabilities of the AgileX LIMO which is based on ROS (Robot Operating System).
-Extensive documentation on the LIMO can be found on their [GitHub repository](https://github.com/agilexrobotics/limo-doc/).
+Extensive documentation on the LIMO can be found on the manufacturer's [GitHub repository](https://github.com/agilexrobotics/limo-doc/).

 ## Key Aspects
 - Uses ROS Melodic (Ubuntu 18.04)